 We hope that faculty members will treat their chairs as the first resource for getting information.
 Chairs should familiarize themselves with college deadlines and policies as set out here and in the Faculty Handbook linked to this document.
 But no chair knows all the answers him or herself; the real trick is figuring out whom to turn to for a response.
 The following link provides quick information about whom to contact about a range of issues of importance to chairs/directors that may be handled by the Provost's Office, Human Resources, Finance, or the Registrar: whom to contact.

-Specific contacts for 2018-19 in the Provost's Office are as follows:
+Specific contacts for 2020-21 in the Provost's Office are as follows:

-- Liz Demski (x2079): Faculty research (sponsored externally), General sponsored research questions and issues - Jen Ellis (x3228): CFA-related questions, Activities sheets, Sabbatical/Early Leave application status, Leave/grant applications, Materials for tenure and other CFA or Merit reviews - Ruth Frommer (x3229): Leave applications (medical, parental, unpaid), Leave eligibility, Salaries, Staffing (after submission of "green form"), SEQs - Jessica Gaudreau (x3573): ER&D, Faculty Awards, Faculty conference travel, Faculty research (sponsored internally), Hiring student or casual wage research assistants, Mailing labels for faculty, Named chair accounts, Reimbursement for recruiting expenses, Research accounts, Start-up accounts
+- Liz Demski (x2079): Faculty research (sponsored externally), General sponsored research questions and issues - Jen Ellis (x3228): CFA-related questions, Activities sheets, Sabbatical/Early Leave application status, Leave/grant applications, Materials for tenure and other CFA or Merit reviews - Ruth Frommer (x3229): Leave applications (medical, parental, unpaid), Leave eligibility, Salaries, Staffing, SEQs - Aimee Huff (x3573): ER&D, Faculty Awards, Faculty conference travel, Faculty research (sponsored internally), Named chair accounts, Reimbursement for recruiting expenses, Research accounts, Start-up accounts, Operating & Restricted funds annual budgets

-Brittany Bailey (x3586): Contract letters status, "Green forms,"
+Brittany Bailey (x3586): Contract letters status, "Green forms"

-The specific responsibilities and assigned departments of the Provost and academic dean can be found here.
+The specific responsibilities and assigned departments of the Provost and academic deans can be found here.